N.Y. Mayor, Obama Mark Attacks

-CORNISH: The president is beginning the day in New York City but he's also going to be traveling to Shanksville, Pennsylvania, where United 93 - that plane went down; also returning to Washington this evening to lay wreaths at the Pentagon.
+CORNISH: The president is beginning the day in New York City, but he's also going to be traveling to Shanksville, Pennsylvania, where United 93 - that plane went down; also returning to Washington this evening to lay a wreath at the Pentagon.

 Tom Gjelten, can you describe a little bit about what is to happen at the Pentagon today?